sonar-perl/sonar-perl/README.md

 For older SonarQube versions (5.6+) stick with plugin version 0.3.2 or older.

-Projects with mixed file encodings are currently not supported.

 ## Building the plugin from source

 Running a full build includes creation of the plugin-jar and a docker image.